getinstancemz/flowymotion/README.md

 Edit the new file -- add your API key to the correct field.
 If you do not yet have a workspace id, leave the dummy in place for now.

-Change the `atname` field to the `@name` you wish the script to search for in Workflow reports in order to generate Motion tasks.
+Change the `atname` field to the `@name` you wish the script to search for in Workflow reports in order to generate Motion tasks (do not add `@` in the configuration file -- the script adds that when searching).

 ### Build the docker image